breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/strategies.md

 <!-- annotated code block with explanations on each line -->

 <!-- Make more concise -->
 The function will return a value that is either the user or undefined.
 This is used as the condition inside an if-statement.

 If the value is a user, you run the function done(null, user).
 Null indicates that there are no errors, and user tells done to run passport's login function.

 If the value is false, you run the function done(null, false, {message: ""}).
-Null indicates that there are no errors, and false tells done NOT to run passport's login function.
-Instead, it sends whatever message is inside the message.
+Null indicates that there are no errors, and false tells done 'NOT' to run passport's login function.
+Instead, it sends the error message to the console.

 If the passport's login function is run, passport will run the serializeUser function.